cbigler/dashboard/src/components/explore-edit-count-modal/README.md

 ## Component Props
-- `space: DensitySpace`: The space to update the count of in the modal.
+- `space: CoreSpace`: The space to update the count of in the modal.
 - `onDismiss: () => any`: A callback that is called when the modal is dismissed.
 - `onSubmit: (count) => any`: A callback that is called when the modal is submitted.
 The count that was chosen is passed.